eriktorres43/CS170-Project-2/README.md

 # **Examples:**

-The next two pages contain examples of the output of running Small Dataset Backward Elimination and Large Dataset Forward Selection.
+The next two pages contain examples of the output of running Small Dataset Forward Selection and Small Dataset Backward Elimination.

 This is the example and output of Small Dataset Forward Selection: